History of telegraphy in Australia: Western Australia

 A newspaper man Edmund Stirling proposed a scheme to connect Perth with Fremantle a distance of 19 km.
 After negotiations with the Government they finally agreed to a shared investment.
 Construction commenced on 9 February 1869 and was opened for service on 21 June 1869.

 Of great significance to the colony was the connection from Perth to Albany.
 Many steamer ships from England to the eastern states would call at Albany for supplies on their way to Adelaide, Melbourne and Sydney.
-If messages, information and newspapers could be intercepted and transmitted quickly to Perth rather than the long horse and coach journey, a commerce advantage may be gained by Western Australia.
+If messages, information and newspapers could be intercepted and transmitted quickly to Perth rather than by the long horse and coach journey, a commercial advantage might be gained by Western Australia.
 The Albany link was completed in 1870.

 The last Morse code message in the west was sent between Wyndham and Halls Creek in mid 1963.

 The following table indicates the take-up date of the new technology by the colonial state governments.